 Inspired by the 1996 reunion, I decided that it was time pursue a solo career.
 A long time interest in “Jump Swing” music was melded into the American Roots music I had always played.
 Much of the next 10 years I enjoyed the flexibility, and YES! , The Total Control that playing solo offers.

 Thirty-five years from the start of my musical journey, my first CD titled “35, and a Month of Days” was finished July of 2009.
 It was recorded over a six year period one week at a time.
 I am grateful for the love and talent that my musical family (Dave Hutcheson, Shawn O'Neal, Bruce Monson, Jim Henkemeyer, Adrian Campos) lent to this project.
 I can't say enough about the patience and professionalism of Mountain Magico Studios, and College Road Recording in this process.
 I couldn't be happier with the outcome.

 As a very sad addendum, my dear friend and musical collaborator Bruce Monson died suddenly on April 18th 2010.
-His passing leaves a big hole in the lives of his family and friends.
+His passing leaves a huge hole in the lives of his family and friends.
 Bruce had that unique blend of creativity and talent, with an ability to relate the complexities of music structure to those of us that lacked that background.
 He was a great guy to hang with and will be missed.